mastermindML/.github/profile/README.md

 Contribution<br />

 Join us in the renaissance of machine learning development.
-Your contributions, whether they're feature suggestions, bug reports, or pull requests, are the catalyst for MASTERMIND's growth and improvement.<br />
+Your contributions, whether they're feature suggestions, bug reports, or pull requests, are the catalyst for <a href="https://chatgpt.com/g/g-NO8ax8aMU-mastermind">MASTERMIND's</a> growth and improvement.<br />

 License<br />